lary-inc/Student-Management-System/README.md

 - Abstraction

 ## How to Run
-Open the project in NetBeans and run SystemLauncher.java
+Open the project in any IDE that supports JAVA e.g., NetBeans and run SystemLauncher.java